 Every negative MOT you create wipes out 12 positive MOT’s!

 WOW!
-So obviously you and your techs should NEVER deliver a negative MOT!
-Here’s a quick “DON’T checklist” on avoiding these MOT “Boo-Boos”.
+So obviously you and your techs should avoid negative moments of truth like the plague!
+(And especially in today’s online world!)
+So here’s my TOP TEN “DON’T checklist” on avoiding these negative moments of truth.
 (True confessions time!
 Over the years my techs committed ALL of the following sins!
 GRRRR!)

 1) Don’t hang out in the truck after arriving.
-Get out of truck immediately!
+Get out of the truck immediately!
+(Or even better initially park in the street.)

 3) Don’t wear sunglasses on the job.
 (Leave ’em in the van!
-Your customer doesn’t want the Blues Brothers in her home!)
+Your customers doesn’t want the Blues Brothers in their home!)

 4) Don’t intrude in their personal space.
 (After ringing the bell back up!)